• Skip to primary navigation

 Is building standing: No

-Is business still operating: No. Closed circa 1969
+Is business still operating: No. Business closed and building demolished in 1969.

 Who owned business: Jack Gunnell